makeitcloudy/makeitcloudy.github.io/_posts/2022-04-30-euc-valueable-online-content.md

 ## On-Premises - HomeLab preparation steps

-+ Hyper-V Core, Active Directory [youtube](https://www.youtube.com/watch?v=LEZSgWL6SZY) along with the channel playlist (https://www.youtube.com/c/ShotokuTech/playlists) - by ShotokuTech
++ Hyper-V Core, Active Directory [youtube](https://www.youtube.com/watch?v=LEZSgWL6SZY) along with the [youtube channel playlist](https://www.youtube.com/c/ShotokuTech/playlists) - by ShotokuTech
 + Hyper-V core, how to manage it [youtube](https://www.youtube.com/watch?v=LEZSgWL6SZY), just a life saver for everyone who is planning to make use of hyper-v and is not yet there with the DSC or PowerShell knowledge.
 + Use Hyper-V and PowerShell to quickly spin up Windows test machines [blog](https://smbtothecloud.com/use-hyper-v-and-powershell-to-quickly-spin-up-windows-test-machines/)
 + Johan Arwidmark [blog](https://www.deploymentresearch.com/building-the-perfect-windows-server-2019-reference-image/) - building a perfect windows server 2019 reference image